beatrixcendana/BrightWaste-App/README.md

 ## Challenges that we faced
-- **For a designer, backing up to be a front-end dev** Since we are running out of time, designer has to help the dev working on the code.
+- **For a designer, backing up to be a front-end dev**
+<p> Since we are running out of time, designer has to help the dev working on the code.</p>
 - **Creating a scenario that makes sense**
-To make sure others understand what we are building, we were thinking to create the scenario that makes the app flow better.
-(The scenario was explained in the little video that we created above)
+<p> To make sure others understand what we are building, we were thinking to create the scenario that makes the app flow better.
+(The scenario was explained in the little video that we created above). <p>

 ## What the future of this web
 - Implement the app so the potential seller can take a picture of their item before they sell it all from the phone.